-JetBrains AI Guide: Features, Pricing, Models & How to Use It (SEO optimized, 2026) #
+JetBrains AI 2026 Guide: Features, Pricing, How to Use & Complete Tutorial

 In the rapidly evolving landscape of software development, JetBrains AI has established itself as a cornerstone for developer productivity.
 By 2026, the tool has matured from a simple chat assistant into a deeply integrated, context-aware coding partner that leverages the power of the JetBrains PSI (Program Structure Interface) to understand code far better than generic text-based LLMs.